Weighing to Improve Livestock Performance

 In today’s increasingly competitive agricultural landscape farmers are looking to drive continuous improvement in their farming operation.
 From wholesale customers demanding specific target weights; to contract graziers required to report progress weights and weight gain; to achieving industry target condition levels for maximum reproductive success; or complying with breed society/traceability and other industry standard reporting systems and much much more; solutions that replace guesswork with accurate, reliable information are becoming increasingly popular.

 Measuring & Analysing

-This raw data can then be cross referenced with the influencing factors making operating decisions clearer and extremely time efficient.
-For example
+This raw data can then be cross referenced with the influencing factors making operating decisions clearer:

-- Animal health treatments eg: efficacy of treatment programme, managing withholding periods
+Animal health treatments eg: efficacy of treatment programme, managing withholding period

 The Benefits of Automation

 However one of the main challenges to an ongoing recording, monitoring and analysis strategy is time and efficiency.
 Traditional paper based systems are notoriously inaccurate and time consuming.
 Error rates in manual tag reading simply due to mud & poor visibility are inevitable.
 Then there’s the time involved in re-typing that information to review it at a later stage let alone the time involved in analysing.

 With the vast array of automated systems now available the end to end process from initial data capture through to reviewing the information in order to make decisions is far simpler and quicker.
 Some of the systems available are more complex than others, at Gallagher our focus is on putting brilliant solutions in farmer’s hands that are supremely simple to use.
 With our pedigree in animal management our products have easy to use menu’s, unique touch screens and a host of ingenious ideas that make these devices straight forward to pick up and go.